-2 See also planning.vic.gov.au/environment-assessment/what-is-the-ees-process-in-victoria.
+&lt;sup>2 See also planning.vic.gov.au/environment-assessment/what-is-the-ees-process-in-victoria.

-3 The proponent's draft study program and schedule are part of the iterative process of planning and scoping the EES.
+&lt;sup>3 The proponent's draft study program and schedule are part of the iterative process of planning and scoping the EES.

-4 For critical components of the EES studies, peer review will be required.
+&lt;sup>4 For critical components of the EES studies, peer review will be required.

 engagement during the EES investigations.
 The EES consultation plan is reviewed by DELWP and the TRG before it is finalised.
-The consultation plan will be published on the DELWP website5.
-The EES consultation plan will need to:
+The consultation plan will be published on the DELWP website.
+The EES consultation plan will:

-- identify stakeholders; - characterise the stakeholder groups in terms of their interests, concerns and consultation needs and potential to provide local knowledge; - describe the consultation methods to be used and outline a schedule of consultation activities during the EES investigations and development of the EES; and - outline how inputs from stakeholders will be recorded, considered and/or addressed in the EES.
+- identify stakeholders; - characterise stakeholders in terms of their interests, concerns and consultation needs and potential to provide local knowledge; - describe the consultation methods to be used and outline a schedule of consultation activities during the EES investigations and development of the EES; and - outline how inputs from stakeholders will be recorded, considered and/or addressed in the EES.